ThousandEyes Documentation

 Synthetic Tests

 Synthetic Endpoint Agent tests consist of a combination of scheduled and dynamic tests and should be enabled for all Zoom meeting users.
-They can be easily configured by navigating to Endpoint Agents > Test Settings > Synthetic Tests.
+They can be easily configured by navigating to Endpoint Experience > Test Settings > Synthetic Tests.
 Click on the Monitor Application button and select the Zoom monitoring template.

 Scheduled Test and Dynamic Tests